BangMach/SoftwareArchitechture/README.md

 # Software Architecture
 This project is to develop a Restaurant website applying modern, scalable, high available architecture by implementing OAuth2, micro-service, Redis, Kafka message queue, Docker, Kubernetes and AWS cloud.
 This repo is the backend for all microservices.
+ * The IPs for all the URLs might change in the future since we reboot the EC2 instances.

 ## Project micro-services
 - [x] Discovery Service